anomen-s/save-games/2024-the-talos-principle/README.md

 * another terminal in the center

 ## B4
-* easter egg Cinema: green stamp in counsel board in left chamber, fake wall behing the portal
+* easter egg Cinema: green stamp in counsel board in the left chamber, fake wall behing the portal
 * easter egg Dynamite: jump out from stairs at Wrap Around the Corner and use dynamite on Sphynx
 * paint
 * star 1: behind wall in chamber, put cube on buzzer and jump over the wall